-Every December, the City of Roses turns into the City of Lights as some of the best light shows and festivals of the Northwest light up the winter sky.
+Every December, the City of Roses turns into the City of Lights as some of the best light shows and festivals of the Pacific Northwest light up the winter sky.

-1. Festival of Lights at The Grotto
+1. Christmas Festival of Lights at The Grotto

 2. Winter Wonderland at the Portland International Speedway

 Winter Wonderland is a sensational display of lights and animation that’s grown bigger every year.
 Families drive through this display, which means that even if the weather isn’t cooperating, you can still have a great time.
-The action spans the track at Portland International Raceway with displays ranging from the 12 Days of Christmas to the Nativity to the Peanuts gang.
-Our kids’ favorite is Santa jumping down an 84 foot ski slope.
-Tickets are cash (or check) only $18-$20 per car.
+It’s the largest holiday light show in the area.

 3. ZooLights at the Oregon Zoo

 ZooLights takes kids on a magical train ride through the zoo to immerse themselves in holiday lights in an already magical place.
 Best of all, you can buy a regular zoo ticket, spend the day, then stay late to see ZooLights.
-(Otherwise, tickets are sold separately, $10 for adults and $7 for kids.)
+Note: Advance purchase tickets are required for the ZooLights experience.

 4. Peacock Lane Light Display

 Driving through is less magical than walking; dress for the weather and take your time strolling through.
 A tradition since the 1920’s, Peacock Lane will take you back in time!

 Take a walk along Wenzel Farm’s Fantasy Trail, open from Halloween through Christmas with seasonal displays.
 In addition to holiday decor, there’s also a maze, a tunnel, and a crooked house.
-Kids of all ages will love this fairytale escape, whether you have princesses or knights.
-Experience Christmas music, a bonfire at night, and a suspension bridge.
-Tickets are only $5 for adults and $4 for kids.
+The trail will be winter-holiday oriented for December, and open 6 pm to 9 pm.